 See the table above for an overview.
-Please note that the programme below is under review and may change.
+Please note that the BD / BDHons curriculum is currently under review and may therefore change considerably when we come to Year 2 (2019).

 B20HF01:Biblical Hebrew 1

 This course will introduce students to fundamental aspects of Biblical Hebrew grammar (especially morphology and syntax) and vocabulary to lay the foundations for the reading of the Hebrew Bible in Hebrew.